Saturday, January 31, 2015

 In February 2013, their ideas and hard work came to fruition with the inaugural Serving Up Hope: BattleIn 2012, Julie Gortemaker, then president of Hope Harbor’s Board of Directors, brought the idea of a cooking competition to the fund raising committee to get their thoughts.
 It didn’t take long for the committee to rally their ideas and put a plan in place.

 Designed to be an annual event, the competition pairs local chefs with a staple ingredient they craft into what they feel would be a tastebud tickler.
 Although all the desserts were delectable, Chef Sharena Anson’s salted caramel dome cake with a side of iced caramel latte earned the title, “Queen of Caramel.”
 However, the real winners of this event are those who are trying to better themselves– those who may have fallen on hard times, but deserve a second chance.

-We hope you’ll join us each year for this friendly competition and sweet event for a good cause!
+The dinner, auction, and dessert competition drew over 300 people the first year and over 400 the second year.
+We hope you’ll join us each year for this friendly competition and delicious event for a good cause!